ash322ash422/Vendor_Management_System_with_Performance_Metrics/README.md

 PUT /api/purchase_orders/{po_id}/acknowledge/

--OR- you can run all of the above 3 test by going up 1 directory and simply typing:
+-OR- you can run all of the above 3 test and other tests by going up 1 directory and simply typing:

 (venv) C:\Users\hi\my_project\VMS> python.exe manage.py test -v 2 api/test/